Affectionate Dog Breeds Australia -

 Not really.
 Like people, some dogs are loving and will gladly show you how important you are for them, and others… aren’t.
 The stereotype of people-pleasing golden retriever is just that, a stereotype!
 I know I’ve known my fair share of aloof dogs.

-So how to choose an affectionate dog?
-Every dog is a distinct individual, but breeds have personality traits that will give you a better idea of their adult behaviour, meaning it’s a good idea to choose one that’s predisposed to affectionate traits.
+So how do you choose an affectionate dog?
+Every dog is a distinct individual, but general breeds have personality traits that will give you a better idea of their adult behaviour , meaning it’s a good idea to choose one that’s predisposed to affectionate traits - if that's the kind of canine companion you crave.

 There isn’t a simple answer to explain why dogs are affectionate, and why some dogs love cuddling more than others.
 While some breeds, like the Chow-chow, don’t like cuddles at all, others need physical contact to thrive.
 But disliking cuddles doesn’t mean your dog doesn’t love you!
 Some breeds are just more affectionate than others: their loyalty to you is still unparalleled!